 Why You Should Trust Us

 Lead tester Daniel Dolan has been baking ever since he discovered the wonder of cookie dough in his early pre-teen years.
-After discovering the fun and delicious pass time he slowly started to expand his baking horizons from cookies to cheesecakes to to pie.
-Daniel's favorite dessert is pie, and although he would argue that cheesecake is his favorite pie, he has spent a fair amount of time perfecting his strawberry rhubarb and peach blueberry pies for his friends and family.
+After discovering the fun and delicious pastime, he slowly started to expand his baking horizons from cookies to cheesecakes to pie.
+Daniel's favorite dessert is pie.
+Although he would argue that cheesecake is his favorite pie, he has spent a fair amount of time perfecting his strawberry rhubarb and peach blueberry pies for his friends and family.
 Daniel is always excited to use his baking prowess to help you decipher the good from the bad and find the best tools for your baking experience.

 Analysis and Test Results

-In considering what is the most important quality of a good rolling pin, we found stickiness to be number one.
-During our testing we discovered that no matter how pretty the pin was, or how unique it seemed, if the dough stuck, it was no fun to use.
-Of the doughs we used to test the rolling pins, the pie dough was by far the stickiest and was, for most part, the determining factor of stickiness.
+Considering the most important qualities of a good baking pin, we found stickiness to be number one.
+During our testing, we discovered that no matter how pretty the pin was or how unique it seemed, if the dough stuck, it was no fun to use.
+Of the doughs we used to test the products, the pie dough was by far the stickiest and was, for the most part, the determining factor of stickiness.

-The two rolling pins that were the best at mitigating doughy adhesion were the J.K.
-Adams Dowel Rolling Pin PRP-2 and the J.K.
-Adams Maple Wood Gourmet Rolling Pin.
+The two pins that were the best at mitigating doughy adhesion were the J.K.
+Adams Dowel Pin and the J.K.
+Adams Maple Wood Gourmet Pin.
 J.K.
-Adams makes their rolling pins with an unfinished surface which made a noticeable difference when working with the stickiest doughs.
+Adams makes their products with an unfinished surface, which caused a noticeable difference when working with the stickiest doughs.

 Ease of Use

-Ease of use is a close second to stickiness as it takes into account things like maneuverability and functionality.
-We found the easiest pins to use were the Karryoung French Tapered Rolling Pin and the Ultra Cuisine Professional French Rolling Pin.
-The French rolling pins were the easiest to use because of their shape and simplicity.
+Ease of use is a close second to stickiness as it considers aspects like maneuverability and functionality.
+The most user-friendly pins were the Karryoung French Tapered Pin and the Ultra Cuisine Professional French Pin.
+The French pins were the easiest to use because of their shape and simplicity.
 The slight taper at the end of the barrels allows for plenty of maneuverability, and their simple one-piece design keeps things from getting complicated.

-Because most rolling pins are made with wood, they usually are required to be hand washed.
-We wanted to make sure that if you are working with sticky dough, it's easy enough to wash off in the sink.
-Although all the rolling pins turned out to do well in this category, some rolling pins have a distinct advantage here.
-The Ultra Cuisine Professional French Rolling Pin took first place not only because dough slides off of it with ease, but also because you can stick it in the dishwasher if you so desire.
-The Bamber Wood Rolling Pin was also easy to clean due to its smooth hard surface texture.
+Because most baking pins are made with wood, they usually are required to be hand washed.
+We wanted to make sure that it's easy enough to wash off in the sink if you are working with sticky dough.
+Although all the products turned out to do well in this category, some have a distinct advantage due to their materials or texture.
+The Ultra Cuisine Professional French Pin took first place not only because dough slides off of it with ease but also because you can stick it in the dishwasher if you so desire.
+The Bamber Wood Pin was also easy to clean due to its smooth, hard surface texture.

-Depending on what you want out of your rolling pin, size preferences may vary.
+Depending on what you want out of your pie pin, size preferences may vary.
 Bigger rolling pins tend to be better at rolling out pie dough, whereas smaller pins fit seamlessly into a drawer.
-When we looked at the size of the rolling pins we decided to take into account the length and width, the weight, and ultimately how easily it can be stored without compromising the effectiveness of the pin.
-The rolling pins that topped out this metric are the Farberware Classic Wood Rolling Pin, The Bamber Wood Rolling Pin, and the Ultra Cuisine Professional French Rolling Pin.
-These rolling pins fit easily into a kitchen drawer or utensil stand without compromising the functionality of the pin.
+When we looked at the size of the products, we decided to consider the length and width, the weight, and ultimately how easily it can be stored without compromising the effectiveness of the pin.

-The last thing we considered for each rolling pin was aesthetic.
-Because let's face it, if you like the way your rolling pin looks, you'll probably like your rolling pin that much more.
-The way we tested this quality did not rely so much on science as it did on general opinion.
-The prettiest rolling pins according to our team were the J.K.
-Adams Maple Wood Gourmet Rolling Pin, the Fox Run 3834 Marble Rolling Pin and the Bamber Wood Rolling Pin.
-These rolling pins had the cleanest and most beautiful builds.
+The last thing we considered for each pin was aesthetics.
+Let's face it: if you like the way your pie pin looks, you'll probably like your pie pin that much more.
+This metric did not rely so much on science as it did on general opinion.
+The prettiest products, according to our team, were the J.K.
+Adams Maple, the Fox Run Marble, and the Bamber Wood.
+These pins had the cleanest and most beautiful builds.

-Throughout the testing we found that most rolling pins excelled in their own niche, making it hard to decipher any one winner, and making it clear knowing as much as possible about what you want out of your next pin is very important.
-We did the testing and comparisons to help you discover crucial aspects of each pin, and to give you a better picture of which pin would best fit your baking and cooking style.
+Throughout the testing, we found that most of the products excelled in their own niche, making it hard to decipher any one winner, and making it clear knowing as much as possible about what you want out of your next pin is very important.
+We did the testing and comparisons to help you discover crucial aspects of each pin and give you a better picture of which pin would best fit your baking and cooking style.
 We hope that this review has been helpful in your search for the best rolling pin for your lifestyle.

 — Daniel Dolan